-How to Make Cactus Soil (Method and Care Tips)
+How to Make Cactus Soil: Step-by-Step Guide & Care Tips

 Cacti have specific soil needs due to their natural environment.
 A cactus stores water in its stem because it is used to going for long periods without rain in the desert where it comes from.
 Because of this, cactus roots cannot handle sitting in water.
 This works great in the desert where the soil is very sandy, and when it rains, the water soaks in quickly.

 In contrast, these soil needs are an issue when you plant them in your backyard garden or pot unless you use the proper soil.
 Commercial options are available if you don’t want to spend the time or effort on making your own soil.
 However, you’ll usually be able to make it cheaper, and it’ll be higher quality because you can control the ratio of ingredients.

 Before you get going with this DIY project, there are a couple of things you should know:

 1. Determine Soil Needs

 Each cactus species has different needs.
 You can easily make an all-purpose cactus soil mix that will meet most cacti’s basic needs.
 However, if you want to give your plant the best chance with soil, a little research into its specific needs will help you modify the recipe.